hpamanji/terraform-zero-to-hero-course/Day_04/03_count.md

 # Count

-Let's say we want to create 3 aws instances using terraform, do we need 3 resource blocks for 3 aws_instance ?
+Let's say we want to create 3 aws instances using terraform, do we need 3 resource blocks for 3 aws_instances ?

 **NO,** we can use use count to create multiple instances of a resource with single configuration block: